Fitzcarraldo: Production

 Kinski displayed erratic behavior throughout the production and fought virulently with Herzog and other members of the crew.
 A scene from Herzog's documentary about the actor, My Best Fiend (1999), shows Kinski raging at production manager Walter Saxer over such matters as the quality of the food.
 Herzog has noted that the native extras were greatly upset by the actor's behavior, while Kinski claimed to feel close to them.
 In My Best Fiend, Herzog says that one of the native chiefs offered, in all seriousness, to kill Kinski for him, but that he declined because he needed the actor to complete filming.
 According to Herzog, he exploited these tensions.
 For example, in a scene in which the ship's crew is eating dinner while surrounded by the natives, the clamor the chief incites over Fitzcarraldo was inspired by actual hatred of Kinski.

-Locations used in the film include: Manaus, Brazil; Iquitos, Peru; Pongo de Mainique, Peru; and an isthmus between the Urubamba and the Camisea rivers in Peru (at -11.737294,-72.934542, 36 miles west of the actual Isthmus of Fitzcarrald).
+Locations used in the film include: Manaus, Brazil; Iquitos, Peru; Pongo de Mainique, Peru; and an isthmus between the Urubamba and Camisea rivers in Peru (at 11° 44′ 18″ S, 72° 56′ 12″ W, 36 miles west of the actual Isthmus of Fitzcarrald).

 Herzog's first version of the story was published as Fitzcarraldo: The Original Story (1982) by Fjord Press (ISBN 0-940242-04-4).
 He made alterations while writing the screenplay.